-Getting started on Chrome OS
+Getting started with the Zoom for Chrome OS app

 Zoom unifies cloud video conferencing and simple online meetings into one easy-to-use platform.
 Our solution offers the best video, audio, and wireless screen-sharing experience across multiple platforms.
 Follow this article to learn about the basic features of the Zoom app on Chrome OS.